The best water for aquarium use should be clean and contain as little contaminants as possible, right?

-Using distilled water for your aquarium seems like a good choice because it’s so pure and therefore safer, right?
+Using distilled water for your aquarium seems like a good choice because it’s so pure and therefore, perhaps, safer.

 Are purified and distilled water even the same thing?

 Using distilled water in a fish tank can be justified under the following circumstances:

-Pure distilled water is good for topping off an aquarium that’s losing water due to evaporation.
-It has Total Dissolved Solids (TDS) at 0 which makes it the softest possible.
+Pure distilled water is only good for topping off an aquarium losing water due to evaporation.
+This type of water has 0 Total Dissolved Solids (TDS) which makes it the softest possible.
 Water with no TDS is harmful to fish since it sucks the minerals out of their body through osmotic pressure.

-For this reason, it can also be used for reducing the hardness of tap water before a water change.
+Following these thoughts, distilled water can be used for reducing the hardness of tap water used in a fish tank.

-With proper remineralization distilled water becomes one of the best options for a healthy aquarium.
+However, with proper remineralization distilled water becomes one of the best options for a healthy aquarium.
 Remineralization is the process of adding essential minerals back into any water that’s being purified.

 That being said, in small tanks and bowls using pure distilled water can be fatal to fish as it will significantly impact pH levels.